joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/25/briefing/abbas-gaza-unga-tiktok-trump-palestine.html

 **Rory McIlroy, Bryson DeChambeau and the rivalry golf demands**\
-`From Jones vs. Hagen, to Arnie vs. Jack, to Tiger vs. Phil, professional golf, as a product, is better with rivalries.`\
+`From Jones versus Hagen, to Arnie versus Jack, to Tiger versus Phil, professional golf, as a product, is better with rivalries.`\
 https://nytimes.com/athletic/6662383/2025/09/25/rory-mcrilroy-bryson-dechambeau-ryder-cup-rivalry-golf/

 **Half Naked, Sweating With Strangers, for Art**\